rsksmart/devportal-1.0/content/rsk-devportal/kb/rootstock-rust.md

 > Note: Replace `API_KEY` with your RPC API Key.
 To get an API_KEY, see the [RPC Docs](/tools/rpc-api/).
 Also replace RIF Testnet contract addresses with your own address as you would be required to use a private key later.

-Make sure to run the cargo command in the root of the project:
+Note: Run the cargo command in the root of the project:

 ```bash
 cd rootstock-rs